a-songac/bootstrap-select/README.md

 ## Changes Provided
 1. Add method to change the separator (in `js/bootstrap-select.js`)
-2. Use options text to populate dropdowns (in `js/bootstrap-select.js`)
+2. Add option `optionText` to force using options text (instead of html) to populate the option display value.
+By default it is set to false (default plugin behavior) (in `js/bootstrap-select.js`)
+3. When an white space is provided as the `multipleSeparator`, replace the white line text node by an element with 10px width in order for the separator to be a gap.
+Otherwise, white line is ignored.

 Changes in the code were noted with the block: `FORKED MODIFICATION`.
 Search for this in the modified files to spot the changes.